ajrosen/Bitwarden-Accelerator/README.md

 **Syncing**

 Some issues that make it look like Bitwarden Accelerator is not working at all are actually problems retrieving items in your vault.
-This often can be solved by logging out of Bitwarden.
+Sometimes this can be solved by logging out of Bitwarden.
 This stops the *bw serve* process that Bitwarden Accelerator uses.
 It is started when you login to Bitwarden.
+If problems persist, try rebooting.

 **Debug log**